The CPF Number (Cadastro de Pessoa Física) in Brazil

 Who Must Apply For a CPF Number?

-Any individual, regardless of their place of residence, who has a bank account, owns a vehicle, real estate, goods, or financial or capital investments in Brazil must apply for registration in the Cadastro de Pessoa Física.
+Any individual, including a minor, regardless of their place of residence, who has a bank account, owns a vehicle, real estate, goods, or financial or capital investments in Brazil must apply for registration in the Cadastro de Pessoa Física.
 Once registration is complete, a CPF number will be issued.
+The CPF is a unique number and is only issued once.

 Registration for Foreigners Resident in Brazil